yjkedwards/circRNAFlow/quick_start_2/README.md

 ##### Config File (demo.config)

 The config file (demo.config) in this directory, is set up to use singularity images pulling them from dockerhub.
-If that is not desired and .sif files are preferred, update the config file to use .sif images under the "sif_images" directory.
+If that is not desired and local .sif files are preferred, update the config file to use .sif images under the "sif_images" directory.
+The preferred way to do this is to change the "singularity" profile to "singularity_local_sifs" (see the immediate [next section](notes-on-container-profiles-available)).

 The *SLURM* profile of the config file has been customized to use the [Cheaha HPC](https://www.uab.edu/it/home/research-computing/cheaha "CHEAHA") center.
 For example, the queue names have been set to use queues there.
 Queue names may need adjusting (e.g. "medium" changed or "express" changed to valid names for your SLURM installation environment!).